sail-sg/oat/README.md

 LLM alignment is essentially an online learning and decision making problem where the **agent** (e.g., the LLM policy with an optional built-in reward model) interacts with the **environment** (i.e., humans) to achieve either of the two distinct objectives: minimizing cumulative regret in the *Explore & Exploit* setting or minimizing anytime regret in the *Best Arm Identification* setting.

-In our [paper](https://arxiv.org/abs/2411.01493), we formalize LLM alignment as a **contextual dueling bandits (CDB)** problem (see illustration below) and propose a sample-efficient alignment approach based on Thompson sampling.
+In our [paper](https://arxiv.org/abs/2411.01493), we formalize LLM alignment as a **contextual dueling bandit (CDB)** problem (see illustration below) and propose a sample-efficient alignment approach based on Thompson sampling.

 <p align="center">
   <img src="https://gist.githubusercontent.com/lkevinzc/98afee30a5141d7068a0b35a88901a31/raw/e0da719024bdc16fb4a993a8405e15cb0cf2b53a/interface.png" height="160"/>